ElMassimo/iles/packages/icons/README.md

 - ✨ `autoInstall` enabled by default

+- 🧱 configures the `unplugin-vue-components` resolver automatically

-- 🧱 makes all icons in the `/icons` dir available as a custom `icon` collection
+- 🎨 files in the `/icons` dir available as a custom `icon` collection

 ### Usage 🚀